IIIF/api/source/api/image/2.0/index.md

 | format    | Explicit format string required |
 {: .image-api-table}

-When the client requests an image, the server _MAY_ add a link header that indicates the canonical URI for that request:
+When the client requests an image, the server _MAY_ add a link header to the response that indicates the canonical URI for that request:

 ```
 Link: <http://iiif.example.com/server/full/full/0/default.jpg>;rel="canonical"